 My advice and her hard work paid off surprisingly quickly.
 She sent me a frantic email today entitled “Help!”

-She has five assignments, including a 2,500-word feature, and she has no idea where she’s going to find the time to complete them!
+She needs help because she suddenly has five assignments, including a 2,500-word feature (aka her mastodon), and she has no idea where she’s going to find the time to complete them all!

 Other parenting magazines?